Categories

 This leaves our skin vernable to winter abuse.
 While the winter sun may not act as quickly as a hot summer sun, it will still affect us if we are don’t pay attention.
 Remember all the reflecting rays as well.

 First of all, are you taking any of the medications described?
-Remember, over the counter meds are included as well.
+Remember, over-the-counter meds are included as well.
 Those we often forget we take! .

 If you are a parent, you should think about any medications your family take, and who might be at risk for a sun related problem.
 In case you have forgotten, if your child has blue eyes, red or blonde hair or very fair skin, they are at a higher risk already.
 Add any medication, and the risk is higher.